BIO-RSG/oceancolouR/README.md

     *region* is either *pancan*, *nwa*, or *nep*
     *variable* is either *bins*, *lats*, or *lons*
     *resolution* is either *4km* or *9km*

+## Wishlist

+* Bathymetry aligned with Pan-Canadian grid resolutions
+* Commonly used matchup extraction methods (with Q/C options from standard papers?)